-Real estate agents are expensive, which makes many people consider selling their house on their own.
+Real estate agents are expensive, which makes many people ask if me if selling your house yourself a good idea.
 When you sell without an agent, it is commonly called FSBO or for sale by owner.
 On the surface, selling your house as a FSBO may save thousands of dollars.
 However, there is a lot of work involved in selling a house and a lot of expertise needed to price your home correctly to get the most money for it.
 Marketing a home is vitally important to getting the most money for it, and a home needs to be listed in the multiple listing service (MLS) to get the most exposure.
 A real estate agent has to list homes in the MLS for homeowners, although there can be ways to list a home without an agent.
 Even with having your home in the MLS, there are many things an agent does to market the home, negotiate, and make sure you get the most money for it.
 You must consider much more than just the commission savings when trying to sell your home yourself.
 It is also important to know that there is no set commission or price for agents.
 You can negotiate or try to negotiate different payment options.

 How does it work when using an agent?

 There are no set commissions for real estate agents because all fees are negotiable.
 In this article, I may mention commissions and a certain percentage, but I am simply using what HUD uses for a commission.
 HUD pays the listing agent 3% and the buyer’s agent up to 3%, but many different commission percentages are charged.